akebu6/Kotlin-Notes/Bitwise-&-Bit-Shift-Operations/intro.md

 + `rotateRight()` changed our value in a strange way.
 What's the matter?
 It happens because int type represents a 32-bit integer value, so, when you shift your last bit by `rotateRight()`, bit on position 31 will be `1` and bit on position 0 will be 1.

+# Precedence of bitwise and bit-shift operations
++ Like arithmetic operators, bitwise and bit-shift operators follow so-called precedence rules, which determine the order of performing and grouping operations in an expression.
+Operations with higher precedence are performed before those with lower precedence.
+Take a look at the list of operations in decreasing order of priority:

+1. Parentheses ( `(expr)` );

+2. Postfix increment/decrement `(expr++, expr--)`;

+3. Unary plus/minus, prefix increment/decrement `(-expr, ++expr, --expr)`;

+4. Multiplication, division, and modulus `( *, /, % )`;

+5. Addition and subtraction `( +, - )`;

+6. Assignment operations `( =, +=, -=, *=, /=, %=)`;

+7. bitwise and bit-shift operators (`and, or, xor, shr, shl, ushr)`.

++ `and`, `or`, `xor`, `shr`, `shl`, `ushr` are not operators themselves, and their order of execution in an expression is from left to right.

+**NOTE:** When operators have equal precedence, another rule is used to determine whether the evaluation should be performed from left to right or vice versa.
+It is called associativity.

++ All operators we have considered so far are evaluated from left to right, that is, in the way most familiar to you.
++ This means that in the following two expressions: `first or second and third` and `first or (second and third)`, operations will be executed in a different order and hence results may vary.
+If you go back to the example above `left + right shr 1` in a code snippet, you can see that here we don't need to use brackets, unlike in the case of its equivalent `(left + right) / 2`, because addition has higher precedence than all bit-shift operations.
+Remember these priorities when you combine arithmetic operations with the operations on bits.